-Substantive Candidate background Lecturer/Senior Lecturer in Music (Composition) You will have a PhD (or be near to completion) in an area of music relevant to the requirements of the post.
-Preference may be given to those with specialisms in chamber, instrumental and orchestral music and an interest in a secondary area (such as popular music, ethnomusicology, aesthetics, music and gender etc.) might be favourable.
+You will have a PhD (or be near to completion) in Ethnomusicology.
+Preference may be given to a specialism in Scottish traditional music that complements existing areas within the School and the locality and an interest in a secondary area (such as popular music, performance, aesthetics, music and gender etc.) would be favourable.
 You will have a record of excellent research and publication appropriate to your career stage, a clear plan of research activity for the coming years, including plans for obtaining external research funding and research impact, and experience of teaching at undergraduate and postgraduate level.
-You will have native or nearnative competency in English language, excellent written and spoken communication skills, and be able to engage with students and promote student learning in a range of ways.
+You will have native or near-native competency in English language, excellent written and spoken communication skills, and be able to engage with students and promote student learning in a range of ways.
 Your covering letter should set out how you would envision making a contribution to the Department of Music at the University of Aberdeen.

-Terms of appointment For appointments made at Lecturer level the salary will be paid at the appropriate point on the Grade 7 salary scale (£41,526 - £49,552 per annum) and negotiable with placement according to qualifications and experience.
+Terms of appointment

+For appointments made at Lecturer level the salary will be paid at the appropriate point on the Grade 7 salary scale (£41,526 - £49,552 per annum) and negotiable with placement according to qualifications and experience.
 For appointments made at Senior Lecturer level, salary will be paid at the appropriate point on the Grade 8 salary scale (£52,559 - £59,135 per annum) and negotiable with placement according to qualifications and experience.

 Any appointment will be made subject to satisfactory references and a 3 year probation period.

 This position is expected to begin before the end of July 2020.

-For further information on various staff benefits and policies please visit www.abdn.ac.uk/staffnet/working-here Should you require a visa to undertake paid employment in the UK you will be required to fulfil the minimum points criteria to be granted a Certificate of Sponsorship and Tier 2 visa.
+For further information on various staff benefits and policies please visit www.abdn.ac.uk/staffnet/working-here

+Should you require a visa to undertake paid employment in the UK you will be required to fulfil the minimum points criteria to be granted a Certificate of Sponsorship and Tier 2 visa.
 As appropriate, at the time an offer of appointment is made you will be asked to demonstrate that you fulfil the criteria in respect of financial maintenance and competency in English.
-Please do not hesitate to contact Heather Clark, HR Adviser on +44 (0)1224 273244 or email h.m.clark@abdn.ac.uk for further information
+Please do not hesitate to contact Heather Clark, HR Adviser on +44 (0)1224 273244 or email h.m.clark@abdn.ac.uk for further information.